 Tickets start at around $50 and can be priced out with:

-Liquid Drag Brunch at TI: This drag show takes place at Senor Frogs at TI on the north end of the Strip and borrows talent from Rupaul’s Drag Race.
+This drag show takes place at Senor Frogs at TI on the north end of the Strip and borrows talent from RuPaul’s Drag Race.
 Queens making an appearance include Shannel and Yara Sofia among others.
-Better yet, you’ll have access to an open bar for the duration of the show.
-Shows occur at both 11 am and 2 pm and tickets can be snagged in advance here.

 The following are bars or drag shows that operate away from the main tourist corridors of the Strip and Fremont Street, however, are accessible via cab or a cheap Lyft/Uber.

-The Phoenix: Located west of the Las Vegas Strip, The Phoenix (formerly Escape Lounge) describes itself as a laid-back gay bar and frequently offers drag shows.
-Check for upcoming offerings on their Facebook page here.
+Located west of the Las Vegas Strip, The Phoenix (formerly Escape Lounge) describes itself as a laid-back gay bar and frequently offers drag shows.
+Check for upcoming offerings on The Phoenix’s Facebook page here.

-Free Zone: An LGBTQ nightclub, Free Zone welcomes locals and visitors to Las Vegas alike.
-Located near the Strip, Free Zone is an inexpensive Uber/Lyft from most resorts and also offers drag shows frequently which are detailed on their website here.
+An LGBTQ nightclub, Free Zone welcomes locals and visitors to Las Vegas alike.
+Located near the Strip, Free Zone is an inexpensive Uber/Lyft from most resorts and also offers drag shows frequently which are detailed on Free Zone’s website, here.